BPH: Enlarged Prostate

-BPH is an enlarged prostate.
-BPH is benign.
-It is not cancer.
+BPH (Benign Prostatic Hyperplasia) is an enlarged prostate.
+BPH is not cancer.
 It does not cause or lead to cancer.
-However, BPH and cancer can happen at the same time.

 BPH is common.
 After age 40 a man’s prostate begins to grow and change.
 About half of all men between ages 51 and 60 have signs and symptoms from an enlarged prostate.
 Up to 90% of men over age 80 prostate-related problems.